What is an LMFT?

 • LMFTs are trained to be culturally sensitive.
 This enables them to help clients from diverse backgrounds navigate unique challenges and expectations within their families, ensuring a supportive and inclusive therapeutic environment.

 • Absolutely.
 LMFTs are trained to address a wide range of challenges, including grief and trauma.
-I provide a supportive space to process and navigate these difficult experiences, helping individuals, couples, and families heal and move forward.
+We provide a supportive space to process and navigate these difficult experiences, helping individuals, couples, and families heal and move forward.

 • LMFTs employ a variety of therapeutic techniques tailored to each client's unique situation.
 These may include communication skills training, conflict resolution strategies, and interventions to improve overall family dynamics, fostering healthier relationships.
 LMFTs in Kansas and Missouri are required to complete 40 hours of continuing education every two years, so we stay up to date on current evidence-based therapeutic models, theories, and interventions to best serve our clients.

 • Absolutely.
 Co-parenting can present unique challenges, and LMFTs are trained to help navigate and improve these dynamics.
-I provide support and strategies to foster effective communication and collaboration for the well-being of the children involved.
+We provide support and strategies to foster effective communication and collaboration for the well-being of the children involved.

 Frequently Asked Questions about LMFTs.